-For more information see the Tardy Policy available at the TCKS website and in the Policy Manual available in the Parents' Resources section of the TCKS library.
+For more information see the Tardy Policy available at the TCKS website.

 TECHNOLOGY & MEDIA

 With a Media Specialist present, students at TCKS may use the computer laboratory after school.
 Students and parents may use or check out books for approximately one-half hour before and after regular school hours.